phschon/ultrabot/README.md

 ## Notes

-* **Important**: The swag function is not included in this repository.
-In order to get the bot running, remove the entries in line 7, 13 and 16 in ultrabot.py
 * `template.py` contains the base code for creating new functionalities.
 Adapt line 8, 12, 35 and the execute function for the individual purpose
 * In order to deploy the bot, you will need to register it using your discord account.
 More infos: https://discordapp.com/developers/docs/topics/oauth2